<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1112675212849983&amp;ev=PageView&amp;noscript=1">

 • Conduct regular HIPAA training and refreshers

-While the HIPAA was established to provide a standardized approach to data security, changes to these protocols can still change over time.
-Using a call center vendor with updated training methods is best to keep your business HIPAA-compliant.
+While HIPAA was established to provide a standardized approach to data security, changes to these protocols can still occur over time.
+Using a HIPAA contact center outsourcing vendor with updated training methods helps keep your business compliant and informed.

 • Limit access to patient data

 Avoid allowing general workers full access to the database to ensure the security of your network.
-Limit these to higher-ups and assign dedicated accounts to easily track who goes in and out of your system.
+Limit these to higher-ups and assign dedicated accounts to track who goes in and out of your system easily.

 • Report data leaks and breaches immediately

 Whether intentional or otherwise, data breaches can happen at any time.
-Because of this, your partner call center should always monitor any abnormalities and report them immediately to mitigate risks.
+Because of this, your partner's call center should constantly monitor any abnormalities and report them immediately to mitigate risks.

 • Create detailed internal practices